azdanov/react-table/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Tailwind CSS](https://tailwindcss.com).

 Simple table component with basic pagination and page size.
 [Lodash](https://lodash.com/) is used to simplify certain operations and reduce code.
+[Ky](https://github.com/sindresorhus/ky) is used as a convenient [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) wrapper.

 [PostCSS](https://github.com/postcss/postcss-cli) and [PurgeCSS](https://github.com/FullHuman/purgecss) help in keeping the styles optimized for production build.

+Data is provided by [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

 ## Available Scripts